qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Prior belief (confirmation bias) can often greatly affect perception.
 This not only affects recognition of objects, but also affects reading of text. **Under confirmation bias, when reading text, one may skip important words subcounciously**.

-Related: **free energy principle**.
-The brain tries to minimize free energy.
+**Free energy principle**: The brain tries to minimize free energy.

 Free energy = Surprise + Change of Belief

 - Surprise is the difference between perception and prediction.
 - Change of Belief is how much belief changes to improve prediction.

-The two ways of reducing free energy:
+The 3 ways of reducing free energy:

 - Passive: Change the belief (understanding of the world).
 - Active: Use action (change environment, move to another environment, etc.) to make the perception better match prediction.
+- Hallucination: Ignore real perception and generate preception, to make it mach prediction.

 ### Survivorship bias